peggydbc1217/React-weather-forecast/README.md

 Completed on 29th December 2023.

 # 🌟Features🌟
-🌤️ Current weather condition for a specific city</br>
+🌤️ Check the current weather conditions for a specific city.</br>
-📊 Five days weather report for a specific city</br>
+📊 View a five-day weather forecast for a specific city.</br>
-🔐  Google account Authentication(Login)</br>
+🔐 Authenticate with your Google account (Login).</br>
-💾 Save searched city in Firebase</br>
+💾 Save your searched cities in Firebase.(Need to Login with Google)</br>

 # 🌐Live Demo🌐
 It's deployed and accessible via the following links:<br>